Opel Zafira: Subaru Traviq

 The Zafira was sold in Japan from August 2001 through to November 2004 as the Subaru Traviq alongside the standard Opel vehicle.
 In exchange, Subaru supplied the Subaru Forester as the Chevrolet Forester in India since 2003.

 According to Subaru, the Traviq name was a combination of the words "travel" and "quick".
 Imported from Thailand, the Traviq was originally only available with the bigger 2.2 litre engine, although a 1.8 L, lower priced alternative was added in July 2003.
 The engines used were not Subaru supplied boxer engines, but were conventional in line units that were uncharacteristic to market recognised Subaru products, and all-wheel drive was also not available.

 The sale of the Zafira as a Subaru created a conflict with previously established Yanase Co., Ltd. retail dealerships, in that Yanase was already selling Opel products, like the Zafira.
 When production of the Traviq ended, Yanase continued to import Opel products into Japan until 2006.
 It was replaced later in 2008 by the Subaru Exiga – developed from the Subaru Legacy platform.

 Zafira B (2005)

 The second generation Zafira, internally designated Zafira B, debuted in Europe on 12 February 2005, with sales starting on 9 June 2005.
 It shared the platform and mechanical parts with the Opel Astra H. In February 2007, the Zafira B was launched in Singapore.
 By March 2007, the model had only been introduced in Europe and Singapore.

 It went on sale in Mexico in April 2006, and Chile in September 2007.
 In both countries, it was branded as the Chevrolet Zafira.
 Although this generation was replaced in the end of 2011 by the Zafira C, this model remained in production until May 2014 as the Zafira Family.
 This name change occurred in markets including Germany.

+The model was previewed as concept car named Opel Zafira Snowtrekker in 2000 and debuted at January 2000 Detroit Auto Show.